Downtown Charleston Architecture: A Self-Guided Tour with Map

-What's a trip to Charleston, South Carolina without strolling around downtown and oogling the incredible architecture.
+There's so much to do in Charleston, but you can't do Charleston right without strolling around downtown and oogling the incredible architecture.
 This city is one of the oldest cities in America and thanks to its early adoption of historic preservation on of the most well preserved.
 There are countless house museum tours and walking tours you can take when visiting the city.
 If you're planning a trip to Charleston for the first time, I'd highly recommend the Historic Charleston Foundation tours.
 They own several house museums with guided tours and host an antique show and home and garden tour.
 Their museums and tours provide a really good overview of history in Charleston while exploring some truly outstanding homes and perusing their antiques.

 Chase Furniture Co.
 Upper King St.